 The Modern Solution for Gaps in Your Smile

 At some point in your life, you may end up with one or more missing teeth and will need to figure out the best way to fill in the empty space in your smile.
 As far as modern dentistry is concerned, your best bet in most cases will be dental implants.
 Instead of just replacing the part of the tooth that sticks out above the gums, implants allow us to replace the underlying roots as well, resulting in the strongest, most stable smile possible.
-Call Rosemeade Dental today to schedule an implant consultation with Dr. Albeer.
+Call Rosemeade Dental today to schedule a consultation to discuss dental implants with our Carrollton, TX dentist, Dr. Albeer.

 Why Choose Rosemeade Dental for Dental Implants?

 - Quality Materials for Restorations

 What is a

 A dental implant isn’t a tooth replacement by itself in the same way that a crown or bridge is.
 It’s a thin metal post that can be surgically inserted into the jaw, where it can fuse with the bone through a process called osseointegration.
 Once implants are fully in place, they can support crowns, bridges, and even full dentures to fill gaps of any size in your smile.
 In other words, a dental implant is essentially a new root for any number of replacement teeth.

 - Natural Function: Getting dental implants doesn’t just fill in the empty space in your mouth.
 Your new teeth will fulfill the same functions as your natural teeth, which includes stimulating the jawbone so that it doesn’t break down.

 - Improved Appearance: New teeth will obviously solve the issue of having noticeable gaps in your grin.
 The restorations for your implants will be designed to blend in so well that they’re indistinguishable from your natural teeth.

 - Improved Diet: Since your teeth won’t slip and will have chewing power that’s almost on par with your natural teeth, you won’t have to give up any of your favorite foods.